alvarocavalcanti/lodr/LODR_GameDesignDocument.md

 ##### 2. Market

-Random equipaments are available on each visit
+Random equipaments are available on each visit.

 ##### 3. Forest

-Random encounters
+Random encounters.
+Upon engaging in one, the player may choose between three attack strategies:

+- Turn by Turn: Each turn must be resolved by the player, who has to choose between attack, drink a potion (if any) or try to escape (that takes into account the hero's AGI). _Rewards 100% XP_.
+- Fight to Death: The combat resolves automatically.
+But the hero does not drinks any potion or tries to escape. _Rewards 120% XP_.
+- Safe Fight: The combat resolves automatically.
+The hero keeps drinking health potions if any when the Life Points reach less than 20%, or tries to escape if there are no health potions.

 ##### 4. Shrine

-Heal wounds, ressurect after died
+Heal wounds, ressurect after died.

 ##### 5. Look for Trouble

-Search for another heroes on the Town's Square and challenge them
+Search for another heroes on the Town's Square and challenge them.

+### Combat System ###

+Pretty simple:

+1. ATK = CON + POW
+2. DEF = CON + RAT
+3. DMG = ATK - DEF
+4. New HP = HP - DMG

+Escaping:

+1. Hero's AGI * D6 >= Enemy's AGI * D6

+### Equipament Generation ###

+The equipament are generated when the hero enters the Market, or when a drop occurs.
+But the equippament will only come into existence (get added to the database) if the hero equips it.
+Also, all previous created equipament will be taken into account when generating a new one.